blueprint-platform/codegen-blueprint/CONTRIBUTING.md

 ## Contribution Philosophy

-**Codegen Blueprint treats architecture as a first‑class, executable product.**
+**Codegen Blueprint treats architecture as a first-class, executable product.**

 That means: